Force dealers to compete for your business.

 Now that you have an idea of what has changed on the 2022 Acura MDX, we can take a more in-depth look at what each trim level specifically offers.
 You can select between the base MDX, the Technology, the A-Spec, and the Advance.
 Given that there are some pretty significant price jumps between them, you will want to take your time deciding on what you need and what you can forego.
 Hang on until the end, as that is where we will give our final verdict on which MDX trim level we think gives buyers the best deal.

-Compare the 2022 Acura MDX Standard vs Technology Trim Levels.
+2022 Acura MDX Standard vs Technology.
 What is the difference?

 Every trim level comes with the 3.5-L V6 engine and a 10-speed automatic transmission.
 This powertrain includes features like throttle control, variable cylinder management, and idle stop.
 On the FWD models, you get 22 mpg combined (with 19 mpg in the city and 26 mpg on the highway) while the SH-AWD models drop down slightly to 21 mpg combined (19 mpg in the city and 25 mpg on the highway).
 The FWD has a max towing capacity of 3,500 pounds while the Sh-AWD can handle up to 5,000 pounds.